storm-legacy/traefik-stack/README.md

 ```

 ### Quick (via Makefile)
 Initialize project via command below.
-You will be asked for username and password, but that should be it.
+You will be asked for username and password:
 ```bash
 make init
 ```
+Adjust settings in `.env`.
+Check comments for more informations

 ### Manual
 Copy `.env.example` configuration file to `.env` (**-f**orce, **--n**o-clobber - skip existing, don't ask questions)